maddie35/portfolio/INFO-ARC.md

 ### AI-Powered Search

 With the templatized content providing a consistent experience for both users and computers, we implemented an AI tool to further improve the documentation experience.
-[View it in action](https://maddie35.s3.us-east-2.amazonaws.com/AI-assistant.mp4).
-[Try it yourself](https://docs.affirm.com/).
+[View it in action](https://maddie35.s3.us-east-2.amazonaws.com/AI-assistant-site.mp4) or [try it yourself](https://docs.affirm.com/).